Skip to main content

 This means you can:

-• Directly compare GWI Core audiences with questions from add-on (or vice versa)
+• Directly compare GWI Core audiences with questions from an add-on (or vice versa)

 • Use a mix of questions from both GWI Core and one of its add-ons to create an audience, chart, crosstab or dashboard that uses the best of both

-Direct comparison between GWI Core and our add-ons wasn't always possible, which means many of our add-ons have compatible GWI Core questions appended to their respective taxonomies.
+Direct comparison between GWI Core and our add-ons wasn't always possible, which means many of our add-ons have compatible GWI Core questions appended to their respective taxonomies (usually within a folder named "Legacy GWI Core questions").

 These appended questions are duplicates that only exist as a result of this legacy setup.
 We recommend avoiding these duplicates and selecting questions directly from the GWI Core taxonomy instead.